DP-Plugins/DP-BlankCheck/README.md

 |---------|-----------------------------|
 | `/dpbc item` | Open Check Item Setting GUI. |
 | `/dpbc config` | Open Config Setting GUI.    |

+**NOTE**: The name and description of the item to be used in the check must be modified by another plugin before setting the item.

+**(This plugin does not support Config reload!)**

 ### Player Commands
 | Command | Description                                                            |